nish-d/vicky002.github.io/_posts/2016-05-02-getting-started-with-open-source.md

 #### Friends

 Lots of conversation that start on Github turn into friendships that extend to Twitter.
-It gets really fun when you meet these awesome people in real life and I'm super excited to meet few people during <a href="http://eulercoder.me/2016/02/27/My-internship-interview-experience-with-Amazon-LinkedIn-BrowserStack-Mozilla-and-Slack/" target="_blank">my internship at Slack in San Francisco</a>.
+It gets real fun when you meet these awesome people in real life and I'm super excited to meet a few during <a href="http://eulercoder.me/2016/02/27/My-internship-interview-experience-with-Amazon-LinkedIn-BrowserStack-Mozilla-and-Slack/" target="_blank">my internship at Slack in San Francisco</a>.
 Friends make open source fun and rewarding.

 ### Helping others

-One of the most rewarding things when working in open source is when someone says something like: “This is amazing!”
+One of the most rewarding things when working with open source is when someone says something like: “This is amazing!”
 “Thank you so much!”
 “It’s saved me so much time!” or “I wish that I’d found this earlier!” **Call to action**: If a project has saved you some time, go ahead and create an issue to simply tell them thanks.
 (When show copied Github projects in college.)

 # Conclusion